akuklev/akuklev/what-are-types.md

 Modern statically typed mainstream languages straightforwardly extend type system of Algol W allowing for domain-specific data types (say, `Date` or `Color`) and custom data structures like `List<SomeType>`, `BinaryTree<SomeType>`, `Collection<SomeType>` and `Map<KeyType, ValueType>`.

-§ What's wrong with Java-like type systems?
+§ What's wrong with C-style type systems?
 -------------------------------------------

-Already a finite type systems can bear problems.
+Already a finite type system can bear problems.
 When a compiler encounters a case where a value of the type `X` is used in a context where values of the type `Y` is required, it can either terminate with an error message or apply an implicit conversion from `X` to `Y`.
 For example, most (if not all) compilers would silently agree to use an `int16` value in a context where an `int32` is required: they're simply pad the binary number representation to match the length.
 Some languages also implicitly convert `int16` to `float32` and `int32`s to `float64` since no information loss takes place.
 Here the first two problems arise:

 1) There can be more than one way to convert `A` to `B`, say `int16 -> int32 -> float64` and `int16 -> float32 -> float64`.
 They have to be equivalent.
 If your language has extensible type system and supports custom implicit conversions (which is the case in Scala), you have to enforce this property somehow (which cannot be done in Scala).